Automotive Art also referred to as Auto Art, and Car Art is a rapidly

 To begin to judge the merits of Automotive art we need to understand

-of car art is not universal in all establishment art circles and this
+car art is not universal in all establishment art circles and this

 We must also determine what an illustration is and what the contribution